 Grape varietal: Tinta Barocca, Tinta Amarela

-Colour: Lovely cherry red
+Colour: Lovely bright cherry red.

 occasion.
-As a “twist” enjoy chilled for the perfect summer red wine.
+As a “twist” enjoy slightly chilled for the perfect summer red wine.

-RS: 3.05 g/l
+RS: 3.5 g/l

-Extract: 26.6 g/l
+Extract: 23.2 g/l